Why is my bladder so small? And more on urinary urgency

 You’re definitely going to pee more when you’re pregnant, keep that in mind!
 Postpartum, you may need to retrain your bladder’s awareness of filling and urges.
 Remember, it’s a balance between internal cues and thinking.

 Sometimes intense or frequent urges may come with pain or leakage.
-Checking in with a medical provider can help rule out any underlying infections like urinary tract infections.
+Checking in with a medical provider can help rule out any underlying infections like urinary tract infections or risk factors like bladder cancer.

-If your symptoms persist after treatment for infection, you can consult with a pelvic health therapist.
+If your symptoms persist after treatment for infection, you can consult with a pelvic floor therapist.
 The therapist will evaluate if you require strengthening exercises, relaxation techniques, or a combination of both.

 The V-Hive membership has courses for both pelvic floor relaxation and strengthening!
 Take the quiz to determine the right path for you.